Our dentists can start your child on their way to a healthier smile.

 What Is the Best Time for Orthodontic Treatment?

 Stage II – Mixed Dentition: This stage of development encompasses children from the ages of 6 to 12 years when the permanent incisors of the front teeth and the 6-year molars erupt.
-Treatment typically involves working on jaw malrelationships and problems with their dental realignment.
-Because your child’s hard and soft tissues at this stage in their development respond readily to orthodontic or orthopedic methods, treatment is highly successful.
+Treatment typically involves working on bad relationships in the jaw and problems with their dental realignment.
+Because your child’s hard and soft tissues respond readily to orthodontic or orthopedic methods at this stage in their development, treatment is highly successful.

 Stage III – Adolescent Dentition: During this stage of your child’s oral development, treatment involves working with their permanent teeth and the final phase of their bite relationship.